AndyZhaoly/cs207-FinalProject/docs/README.md

 # Documentation \& Milestones

-This directory contains documentation for the `Autodiff` package and milestone submissions that are required by the CS207 course staff.
+This directory contains documentation for the `autodiffy` package and milestone submissions that are required by the CS207 course staff.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->